larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 ## Composition

-The moderator team will initially consist of no less than five individuals who are appointed by the IESG.
-In selecting members, the IESG will take into account geographic coverage, expected and unexpected absenses, and diverse points of view.
+The moderator team will initially consist of no less than five individuals.
+The IETF Chair appoints and replaces members of the moderator team.
+In selecting members, the IETF Chair will take into account geographic coverage, expected and unexpected absenses, and diverse points of view.
 The moderation team may expand or contract based on operational experience.
+Apart from appointing and replacing moderators, the IETF Chair SHALL refrain from the day-to-day operation and management of the moderator team.
+The moderator team MAY decide to consult with the IETF Chair when needed.

+Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IETF Chair MUST NOT appoint a moderator who is serving on the IESG or IAB.
+Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHALL also be excluded from serving on the moderator team.
+If a moderator is assuming any such role, they SHALL step down from the moderator team soon after.

 ## Scope